Gravestorm/Discom/README.md

 - Read Message History
 - Send Messages
 - Manage Messages
-- Manage Roles (The bot's role also needs to be above the Streaming/Streamer/Nitro Booster roles)
+- Manage Roles (The bot's role also needs to be above the Nitro Booster/Streaming/Streamer roles)